lextm/jekyll-theme-chirpy/_posts/2012-11-16-tritonmate-words-snmp-and-compact-framework.md

 Now it is possible to not only develop an SNMP manager application on CF, but also an SNMP agent.

 The still missing piece is the MIB assembly, but since we migrated to ANTLR which is not available on CF natively, porting the MIB assembly means I need to port ANTLR runtime to CF first.
-That can take lots of efforts and I don’t think I can afford it right now.
+That can take lots of efforts and I don't think I can afford it right now.
 Luckily, if you know SNMP well, the MIB assembly is optional.

 In the future, I will focus more on rising platforms such as MonoTouch and Mono for Android.
 Thus, this post marks an end on #SNMP CF support.
 Period.